ize-er/pointerize/README.md

 - A shape's size (specified in `ratios`) is calculated taking the `stroke-width` attribute into account so that the stroke doesn't increase the actual size (kind of like CSS `box-sizing: border-box`).
-- When using a large number of shapes, animations, effects, etc. keep a wary eye on performance.
-  There will be improvements in this regard.
 - Only use string values for properties of `svg_attributes` and `css_properties`.
 - For custom images use shape `type` of `image` and set `href` attribute.